jpegleg/character-lib/README.md

 # character-lib
-unicode and joyo-kanji character library more to come soon
+unicode and joyo-kanji character library;
+more to come soon